JasonPG2007/JasonPG2007/README.md

 <h1 align="center">Hi 👋, I'm Quoc Bao An Nguyen (Jason PG)</h1>
-<h3 align="center">A software developer graduated from Softech Aptech, Vietnam, with an ADSE certificate in distinction.</h3>
+<h3 align="center">A passionate software developer graduated from Softech Aptech, Vietnam, with an ADSE certificate in distinction.
+Skilled in building scalable web applications using modern technologies, with a strong focus on clean code and continuous learning.</h3>

 - 🌱 I’m currently learning **Artificial Intelligence (AI), Machine learning.**